-The most up-to-date information on COVID-19 measures in the Netherlands can be found here.
+The most up-to-date information on COVID-19 measures and vaccinations in the Netherlands can be found on the government's website.

 Vaccination certificates are a form of Digital COVID-19 Certificates (DCC).
 The proof of vaccination is recorded in an app, which generates a QR code that can be presented for events and travel.
 Currently, vaccination certificates are not required to enter public venues.